danigulyas/wrappa/README.md

 ```

 The fellow would return a mock equivalent for an instance of `ChannelModel`, every call will return a promise, they'll be
-delayed until the connection function returns the connection, by default there's lazy loading, so the connection factory fn
+delayed until the connection function returns the connection then it'll be casted to the connection instance, by default there's lazyness built in, so the `connectionFactoryFn`
 described upper will not be called until there's at least one call from the mock returned.